hraisinz/Problem-Solving/README.md

 * Searching an element in Linkedlist using itrative method
 * Searching an element in Linkedlist using recursion
 * Searching Nth Node in Linkedlist using iterative method
+* Searching Nth Node in Linkedlist using recursion